-- Financial aid cannot be used for noncredit courses offered through the Continuing Education program; - Financial aid cannot be used for audited courses: - Withdrawal during the first two weeks of any semester will result in the cancellation of all financial aid.
-Students will be billed by the Business Office for 50 percent of their tuition, all fees and any bookstore charges; - Financial aid does not cover the cost of any course and/or related books for which a student registers and never attends.
+- Financial aid cannot be used for non-credit courses offered through the Continuing Education Program; - Financial aid cannot be used for audited courses; - Withdrawal during the first two weeks of any semester will result in the cancellation of all financial aid.
+Students will be billed by the Business Office for 50 percent of their tuition, all fees and any bookstore charges; - Please see Policy for Refunds of Cash Disbursement of Title IV financial aid for withdrawal policy after the first 14 days of the semester; - Financial aid does not cover the cost of any course and/or related books for which a student registers and never attends.
 The charges for any such course become the responsibility of the student who will be billed directly by the Business Office.